08 Jun ARE YOU A SMALL BUSINESS TRYING TO COMPETE WITH LARGER BRANDS? IF SO, READ THIS…

-By devising an effective digital marketing strategy for consistently producing value-added content, creating a system of relevant internal links, including specific, long-tail keywords throughout your website and utilizing other SEO best practices you can compete in the same realm as the mega-corporations.
+By devising an effective digital marketing strategy for consistently producing value-added content, creating a system of relevant internal links, including specific, long-tail keywords throughout your website and utilising other SEO best practices you can compete in the same realm as the mega-corporations.

-The principles of strong SEO are the same whether you sell €1 billion or €1 million worth of product per year, and increasing your traffic through organic search can open numerous doors for your organization.
+The principles of strong SEO are the same whether you sell €1 billion or €1 million worth of product per year, and increasing your traffic through organic search can open numerous doors for your organisation.

 Your website = another customer touch-point